 “I saw the Host!”

-“Well, if you saw the Host, then give thanks to God!”
+“Well, if you saw the Host, then thanks be to God!”

-From that moment on, I remained totally calm and was filled with such a happiness that for me, everything was taken care of.
+From that moment on, I remained totally calm.
+I was filled with such happiness and that was enough for me.

-(Aniceta has a special gratitude for Pepe Díez, because he was the one who watched after Conchita during the miracle of the Host.)
+(Aniceta is especially thankful to Pepe Díez, because he was the one who watched after Conchita during the Miracle of the Host.)

-“Mother, there´s a man here who wants to take Conchita.
+“Mother, there´s a man here who wants to lift Conchita.
 I didn´t let him...I told him that he has to ask you about it.”

-Conchita was in another ecstatsy heading for “la calleja” (the stoney path).
-I told Benjamin:
+Conchita was in another ecstasy heading for the “Calleja” (the stony path).
+I told Benjamin,

-“Listen- you can take her right now.
-She´s up by “la calleja” on her knees.”
+“Listen- you can lift her right now.
+She's up by the “Calleja” on her knees.”

-I have no idea why I gave him permission to take Conchita...I didn´t what him anywhere near her.
+I have no idea why I gave him permission to lift Conchita...I didn´t want people anywhere near her.
 But Benjamin looked like a good man with a serious face.
 He went off to pick her up, but could not lift her.
-When the ecstasy ended, he came back here to the kitchen and I asked him:
+When the ecstasy ended, he came back here to the kitchen and I asked him,

-“Hey- do you want to try take her again?”
+“Hey, do you want to try lifting her again?”